Guide To Great Trout Fishing Locations In Maine

 Maine offers fantastic trout fishing opportunities with a variety of trout species thriving in its lakes and rivers.
+The purpose of this page is to share basic information about trout fishing and identify trout fishing waters in the state.
 The three main species of trout that attract anglers are brook trout, brown trout, and rainbow trout.

 Maine holds several state records for trout catches, and anglers continue to chase these elusive titles.
 To preserve the health of trout populations and ensure the sustainability of this cherished fishery, catch-and-release practices are encouraged in many areas.
 Maine's trout fishing season typically runs from April to September, and the state's diverse and scenic landscapes make it a top destination for trout anglers seeking a memorable and rewarding fishing experience.